 I’m excited to share this vintage desk makeover project with you!
-This gorgeous antique drop front secretary desk is being donated to the Yellow Rose Gala in Dallas, Texas to be auctioned off to benefit MS also known as Multiple Sclerosis.
-This is a chronic, typically progressive disease involving damage to the sheaths of nerve cells in the brain and spinal cord, whose symptoms may include numbness, impairment of speech and of muscular coordination, blurred vision, and severe fatigue.
-I was contacted by a lovely lady in my home town that lost her mother to this disease and wanted to know if I would donate my services.
+This gorgeous antique drop front secretary desk is being donated to the Yellow Rose Gala in Dallas, Texas, to be auctioned off to benefit MS, also known as Multiple Sclerosis.
+This is a chronic, typically progressive disease involving damage to the sheaths of nerve cells in the brain and spinal cord, whose symptoms may include numbness, impairment of speech and muscular coordination, blurred vision, and severe fatigue.
+I was contacted by a lovely lady in my hometown that lost her mother to this disease and wanted to know if I would donate my services.
 Heartstrings pulled!
-A retired nurse never quits giving, because it’s a life long commitment and I love what I do.
+I guess it’s the nurse in me that never quits giving because it’s a lifelong commitment, and I love what I do.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.